jmolins89/final-project/README.md

 <p align="center"><img src="https://github.com/jmolins89/final-project/blob/master/output/concepto-neumonia_98396-172.jpg" width="40%" height="40%"></p>

-*In the previous image you can see a the theoretical difference between a lung with or without pneumonia.*
+*In the previous image you can see the theoretical difference between a lung with or without pneumonia.*

 If the doctor thinks you have pneumonia, he/she may recommend one or more of the following tests:

 * **Chest x ray** to look for inflammation in your lungs.
-This test is the best to diagnosing pneumonia.
+This test is the best way to diagnose pneumonia.
 * **Blood tests** to see if your immune system is actively fighting an infection.
 * **Blood culture** to find out whether you have a bacterial infection that has spread to your bloodstream